naseemakhtar994/gsonpath/guides/interfaces.md

    * If the `GsonFieldValidationType` is not one of the previously mentioned values, it will be forced to `VALIDATE_EXPLICIT_NON_NULL`.
  * When designing your interface:
    * Be sure to always specify a return type for methods.
+   * Do not add any parameters to your method as this method should acts as a 'getter'.
    * The library creates variable names by stripping the characters until it reaches the first uppercase letter.
 Be sure to begin the name of the method with a 'get' or 'is' or whatever POJO standard you wish to ensure you don't encounter name collisions.
    * Be aware that although the generated object POJO itself is immutable, the objects contained within the class may not be.